Internet Brands

-Internet Brands is a new media company based in El Segundo, California, United States, that operates online media, community, and e-commerce sites in vertical markets.
-The company also develops and licenses internet software and social media applications.
+MH Sub I, LLC d/b/a Internet Brands is a digital media, marketing services, and software company based in El Segundo, California, United States, that operates online media, community, e-commerce, and SaaS businesses in vertical markets.
+Its largest businesses are in online health and legal services.
+The company's website indicates that it employs more than 7,000 people globally.

 Businesses

 WebMD and Medscape

-The company acquired its largest businesses, WebMD and Medscape in 2017, in a $2.8 billion transaction.
+The company acquired its largest businesses, WebMD and Medscape, in a $2.8 billion transaction in 2017.
 In 2018, WebMD acquired Frontline Communications and Jobson.
 In 2019, WebMD acquired Aptus Health from Merck.
-In 2020, WebMD acquired: StayWell and Krames, also from Merck; and Germany based Coliquio.
+In 2020, WebMD acquired: StayWell and Krames, also from Merck; and Germany-based Coliquio.
 In 2021, WebMD acquired ADDitude and the Wellness Network.
 In 2022, WebMD acquired Mercury Health Care, a spinout of Healthgrades.
+Also in 2022, WebMD acquired Jim.fr, a medical news and information website for physicians based in France.
+In 2023, Internet Brands acquired Limeade, a digital health and wellness platform, as well as Grupo Saned, a health and medical information services company in Spain.
+In 2024, WebMD acquired the operating assets of Healthwise, a provider of patient health education materials.

 Legal Division

-The company's legal division includes Avvo, Martindale Hubbell, and Nolo, which were collectively rebranded Martindale-Avvo in 2018.
+The company's legal division serves consumers and attorneys and includes FindLaw, Avvo, Martindale Hubbell, and Nolo.
+Its services and platforms for attorneys were collectively rebranded Martindale-Avvo in 2018.
 The company's Martindale Hubbell ownership originated in 2013 as a Joint Venture with LexisNexis, though the Martindale business traces its roots to 1868.

-Pulsepoint
+In October 2024, Thomson Reuters announced it would sell online legal information provider FindLaw to Internet Brands.
+The transaction was completed in December 2024.

+PulsePoint

-The company acquired Pulsepoint, a programmatic online ad tech company, in 2021.
+The company acquired PulsePoint, a programmatic online ad tech company, in 2021.